CGrannan/building-boardgame-recommendation-systems/README.md

 2. What are some data sources that would allow you to answer this?
   * What is the ideal data you would hope to gather to answer this question?
   * Potentially missing data, that could cause omitted variable bias?

 3. Is this a classification task?
 A regression task?
 Both?

 4. What are the challenges or obstacles you foresee with this project?

 5. What are your next steps moving forward?

-### Example Student Project
+## Example Student Project

 To give you a frame of reference, take a look at this amazing [technical report](https://github.com/paulinaczheng/twitter_flu_tracking) from a previous student that used tweet data to predict the weekly number of flu cases during flu season.
 Pay attention to how well structured the project is, and how much she relies on great visualizations to tell her story for her.
-Your explanations don't have to be wordy--a visualization is worth a thousand words!
+Your explanations don't have to be wordy - a visualization is worth a thousand words!

-# Summary
+## Summary

 The Capstone Project and project review are the most critical part of the program.
 They give you a chance to both bring together all the skills you've learned into realistic projects and to practice key "business judgement" and communication skills that you otherwise might not get as much practice with.
 Most importantly, they provide employers with very strong signal about your technical abilities, and allow you to show the world what an amazing Data Scientist you've become!